ptyork/f_table/docs/formatting.md

 ## Width

 If provided, width can deviate somewhat from the expected behavior in Python format specifiers.
-By default, f-table interprets it to be the __exact__ width of the content of the column, while f-strings consider this to be a minimum width.
+By default, craftable interprets it to be the __exact__ width of the content of the column, while f-strings consider this to be a minimum width.
 Consider the following: